Sign In / Sign Out

 Field placement - BSW CWEP students are required to complete their field placement at a Department of Child Safety (DCS) site.

-Tucson campus students - The MSW Child Welfare Education Program has an education unit in Tucson.
+Tucson campus students - The Child Welfare Education Program has an education unit in Tucson.
 If that unit is not full with MSW students, BSW CWEP students are placed in this unit until the unit is full.
 Once the unit is full, CWEP students are placed with DCS field instructors at DCS offices in the Tucson area.
-Students placed in the education unit may be asked to alter their field schedule from the one posted in the course catalog.
+Students placed in the education unit may be asked to alter their field schedule from the one posted in the course catalog in order to accommodate trainings with MSW students.

-The Tucson field unit only accepts students doing a fall/spring placement.
+The Tucson field unit only accepts BSW students doing a fall/spring placement.